microsoft/RTVS-docs/index.md

 A. Absolutely!
 The source code lives on [Github](https://github.com/microsoft/RTVS).
-Please use our issue tracker to submit / comment on bugs!
+Please use our issue tracker to submit / vote / comment on bugs!

 **Q. Does RTVS work with my source control system?**